cpulvermacher/time-travel/README.md

 ## Features
 - Fakes date and time for all methods of `Date` and `Intl.DateTimeFormat` objects.
 - Time can be stopped and resumed.
 - Minimal permissions, only affects current tab after clicking the extension icon.
+(Only in Chrome)

 ## Limitations
 - Only JavaScript is affected by the extension.
 - Some functionality or animations may behave strangely if the clock is stopped.
 Try resuming the clock via the ▶ button in that case.
 - The extension does not work in iframes with the `sandbox` attribute.
-- No support for Firefox (yet)

 ## Installation
 For Chrome, Edge, and other Chromium-based browsers, install the extension from the Chrome Web Store: https://chrome.google.com/webstore/detail/time-travel/jfdbpgcmmenmelcghpbbkldkcfiejcjg